 Low-income women face many obstacles to economic security.
 They are balancing jobs and families, raising kids and supporting family members.
 Barriers women face to economic security include a lack of education and job training opportunities, good-paying and stable employment with benefits and access to affordable and quality child care.

 We envision a future where women are economically secure.
 We know that in order for America to be truly prosperous, there must be economic security for all, and not just for some.

 Prosperity Together seeks to provide ongoing leadership that creates a sea of change in America’s response to poverty—from complacency to equal opportunity.
 We seek to inspire greater state and national investments from government, business, philanthropy and institutions in promising best practices, programs and policies to create economic security for low-income women.

 Prosperity Together was founded in 2015 by a group of six public women’s foundations.
 Over the course of the year, their group expanded to include 29 organizations.
 On November 13, 2015, at The White House, Prosperity Together partners announced a $100 million collective commitment over five years towards supporting women’s economic security.

 Prosperity Together coalition partners will use their respective experience and knowledge to continue funding programs that are proven effective in their communities and states.
 Examples of the types of programs that will be funded include:

-For more than 30 years, public women’s foundations have targeted their programming and resources to create pathways to economic security for low-income women and their families in America.
+For more than 30 years, public women’s foundations and women’s funds within community foundations have targeted their programming and resources to create pathways to economic security for low-income women and their families in America.
 With demonstrated expertise and leadership, women’s foundations are uniquely positioned to lead this work at the state and national levels.